-Don't just presume because it is a crossing place that it is safe.
+Don't just presume because it is a

+crossing place that it is safe.
 Cars can go through red lights when the green man is on.
-Make sure children are aware of this and ensure they always use the Green Cross Code even when crossing at a crossing point.
-They need to get eye contact with the drivers that they are crossing in front of, to ensure they have seen them.
+Make sure children are aware of this and ensure they always.

+this and ensure they always

+use the Green Cross Code

+even when crossing at a

+crossing point.
+They need to

+get eye contact with the drivers

+that they are crossing in front of,

+to ensure they have seen them.